Common casting Faults

 Rod Joints.

-Although the following is not a fault as such, it can cause a major problem when Spey Casting if neglected.
+Although the following is not a fault as such, if neglected, it can often cause a major problem when Spey Casting.
 The problem I am referring to, is that of taping the joints of your salmon fly rod prior to fishing.
 There are differing views on this subject, some say it does not matter and others say it does.
 My personal opinion, is that anywhere there is a joint, there is potentially a weak link.
-Combine this with the fact that the rod will then be twisted and turned in all directions during the many Spey Casting techniques you will use, and there is a good chance that the joints will work loose and you will be treated to an almighty crack when delivery one of your casts.
-This can be avoided.
+Combine this with the fact that the rod will then be twisted and turned (in all directions) during the many Spey Casting techniques you will use, there is a good chance that the joints will work loose and you will be treated to an almighty crack when delivery one of your casts.
+This can be avoided with a little consideration.

-To overcome this problem, simply secure the joints of your Salmon fly rod using tape.
-Amalgamating tape is the best, because as it stretches it grips and sticks to itself at the same time creating a good joint as apposed to electrical tape which I do use, although on rare occasions it has been known to cause problems with badly varnished rods as it does stick hard to the blank.
+To overcome this potential problem, secure the joints of your Salmon fly rod using tape.
+Amalgamating tape (in my opinion) is a good choice because as it stretches it grips and sticks to itself, as apposed to the rod, and at the same time creates a good secure joint, where as electrical tape, which I have used from time to time, has on rare occasions been known to cause problems with badly varnished rods as it does stick hard to the blank.

-First of all, before taping the joints, make sure that you have not attached the fly reel, as this will prevent the rod from turning freely as you do so.
-Apply the tape about 1 inch (25mm) above the joint at a downward angle of about 45 degrees, then turn the rod blank so that as the tape is wound around the blank in touching turns, it travels in a downward spiraling direction. keep turning until the tape travels down to about 1 inch below the joint, and then, because it is quite flexible you can stretch it slightly so that it now faces 45 degrees up the way, and just carry on turning the blank, so all you have done is simply reversed the process, taking the tape in touching turns once again, back to the start position.
+Before taping your joints, make sure that you have not attached the fly reel first, as this will prevent the blank from turning freely as you do so.
+Apply the tape about 1 inch (25mm) above the joint at a downward angle of about 45 degrees, then turn the rod blank so that as the tape is wound around the blank in touching turns, it travels in a downward spiraling direction. keep turning until the tape travels down to about 1 inch below the joint and then, because it is quite flexible, you can stretch it slightly so that it now faces 45 degrees up the way.
+Carry on turning the blank, so all you have done is simply reversed the process, taking the tape in touching turns back to the start position once again.

-By doing this, you have not only secured the joints, but you have also prevented them from twisting in both directions.
-Once you have returned to the start position, cut the tape from the roll and fold over a very small corner of the tape before sticking it down.
-You now have a small tag (see picture) so that you can remove the tape easily, especially if you are loosing the light at the end of the day.
+Securing your joints before casting will prevent them from twisting in both directions.
+If you prefer electrical tape, when you have returned your tape to the start position, cut the tape from the roll and fold over a very small corner of the tape before sticking it down.
+You now have a small tag, (see picture) so you can later remove the tape more easily, especially if you are loosing the light at the end of the day.
 It is important not to make this fold too big, as it can interfere with the fly line during casting.

 ____________